Online Student Advising and Support

 As an online student at the University of Bridgeport, you can expect to be part of a vibrant online community with support from your peers, faculty, academic department and personal academic advisor.

 Once you are accepted into an online program at UB, you will be assigned an academic advisor to help you reach your academic goals.
 Your advisor will help you pick classes, connect you to important resources and make sure you're on track to graduate.

 Academic advisors are well versed in the academic programs at the university and will help you navigate your time here.
 Your advisor is your first point of contact when you have a university-related question.
 They can also connect you with other resources to help support your online experience.

 We look forward to working with you and are committed to helping you meet your personal and professional goals at the University of Bridgeport!

 Joining an online program at UB means you have access to the resources and reputation of a respected brick and mortar campus combined with the convenience of flexible online learning.
-There are many resources at the University of Bridgeport to support your success as an online student.

 Being a Successful Online Student